paulakunning/paulakunning/README.md

 # 👋 Hi!
 I'm Paula Kunning

 **I'm a fullstack developer from Argentina, who loves coding and learning whatever I can.
-I am studying Fullstack Web Development at Henry’s bootcamp and I am at the final project stage.
+I'm studying Fullstack Web Development at Henry’s bootcamp and I'm at the final project stage.
-I have a strong Frontend orientation because I am focus on develop creative and innovative user experiences with special attention on details.**
+I have a strong Frontend orientation because I'm focus on develop creative and innovative user experiences with special attention on details.**

 ---